keis/git-fixup/README.md

 Bypass the pre-commit and commit-msg hooks. (see `git help commit`)

+### --base <rev>

+This option receives as argument the revision to be used as base commit for the search of fixup/squash candidates.
+You can use anything that resolves to a commit.
+The special value `closest` resolves to the closest ancestor branch of the current head.

+If omitted, the default base commit is resolved in the following order:

+1. The value of the environment variable `GITFIXUPBASE` if present;
+2. The value of the configuration key `fixup.base` if present;
+3. The branch configured as upstream of the current one (i.e. `@{upstream}`) if existing;
+4. Finally, the root commit (i.e. full history) if nothing of the above is satisfied.

 ## Configuration

 `git-fixup` uses configuration from the ENVIRONMENT or from `git config`

+### fixup.base

+Or `GITFIXUPBASE`

+The default argument for `--base`.
+You can set the value `closest` to make `git-fixup` use the closest ancestor branch by default, for example.

 ### fixup.action